-Miss S Mundy (Assistant Headteacher), Miss J Owen (Assistant Headteacher), Mr J Scourfield (Acting -Assistant Headteacher) and Miss M Owen (Head of Year) are our Deputy Safeguarding Leads.
+Dr A Simpson (Deputy Headteacher), Miss S Mundy (Assistant Headteacher), Mr Eugene Spiers (Assistant Headteacher), Mr J Scourfield (Assistant Headteacher) and Miss M Owen (Head of Year 11) are our Deputy Designated Safeguarding Leads.

 It should be noted that it might be necessary for the school to contact Social Services in the event of any child protection issues.